-In older studies prophylactic, continuous use of antibiotics had no effect on the frequency of exacerbations in COPD(210,211) and a study that examined the efficacy of chemoprophylaxis undertaken in winter months over a period of 5 years concluded that there was no benefit.(212) Later studies have shown that regular use of some antibiotics may reduce exacerbation rate.(213,214)
+In older studies prophylactic, continuous use of antibiotics had no effect on the frequency of exacerbations in COPD(871.872) and a study that examined the efficacy of chemoprophylaxis undertaken in winter months over a period of 5 years concluded that there was no benefit.(873) Later studies have shown that regular use of some antibiotics may reduce exacerbation rate.(874.875)

 Azithromycin (250 mg/day or 500 mg three times per week) or erythromycin (250 mg two times per day) for one year in patients prone to exacerbations reduced the risk of exacerbations compared to usual care.
-(215-217) Azithromycin use was associated with an increased incidence of bacterial resistance, prolongation of QTc interval, and impaired hearing tests.
-(217) A post-hoc analysis suggests lesser benefit in active smokers.
-(208) There are no data showing the efficacy or safety of chronic azithromycin treatment to prevent COPD exacerbations beyond one-year of treatment.
+(571,876,877) Azithromycin use was associated with an increased incidence of bacterial resistance, prolongation of QTc interval, and impaired hearing tests.
+(571) A post-hoc analysis suggests lesser benefit in active smokers.
+(572) There are no data showing the efficacy or safety of chronic azithromycin treatment to prevent COPD exacerbations beyond one-year of treatment.

 Pulse therapy with moxifloxacin (400 mg/day for 5 days every 8 weeks) in patients with chronic bronchitis and frequent exacerbations had no beneficial effect on the exacerbation rate overall.
-(218)
+(878) Long-term doxycycline did not reduce exacerbations, although there may be responder subgroups.
+(879)